 The project management board game is a prototype I used with a team when building a PMO and training teams.
-Using gamification principles, the board game supports team creativity and competition while allowing for the facilitator to adjust the exercise’s questions to fit the team’s experience level.
+Using gamification principles, the board game supports team creativity.
+It also fosters competition.
+The facilitator can adjust the exercise’s questions to fit the team’s experience level.

 Instructions